timcmartin/timcmartin.github.io/src/preserving/dill_pickles.md

 ### Directions

 1. Scrub cukes and trim the blossom end (opposite end to stem).
+2. Prep garlic and dill so that it's readt to go.
-1. Prep canner and jars a la America's Test Kitchen.
+3. Prep canner and jars a la America's Test Kitchen.
-1. Brine: bring vinegar, water and salt to a low boil and brine becomes clear.
+4. Brine: bring vinegar, water and salt to a low boil and brine becomes clear.
-1. Jars: 4 or 5 cloves of garlic, fresh dill, 1/4 tsp pickle crisp, few peppercorns, 1/4 tsp dill seed.
+5. Jars: 4 or 5 cloves of garlic, fresh dill, 1/4 tsp pickle crisp, few peppercorns, 1/4 tsp dill seed.
-1. Pack with cucumbers and ladle brine, leave 1/2 inch of headspace.
+6. Pack with cucumbers and ladle brine, leave 1/2 inch of headspace.
-1. Process for 20 mins in canner - start timer when boiling.
+7. Process for 20 mins in canner - start timer when boiling.
-1. Shut off heat and let sit in canner for 5 minutes before removing.
+8. Shut off heat and let sit in canner for 5 minutes before removing.
-1. Let cool 24 hours, wipe jars and check seal.
+9. Let cool 24 hours, wipe jars and check seal.

 ## Original